-The manuscript of the Shearmen and Taylors’ Pageant was destroyed in a fire at the Birmingham Free Reference Library in 1879.
-As luck would have it, very shortly before in the same year, Coventry antiquarian Thomas Sharp had made a copy, and in 1817 he printed 12 copies “for the purpose of bringing it more immediately to the knowledge of his antiquarian friends.”
+The 1591 manuscript of the Shearmen and Taylors’ Pageant was destroyed, along with many others, in a fire at the Birmingham Free Reference Library in 1879.
+As luck would have it, Coventry antiquarian Thomas Sharp had been busy from 1792 onwards making copies of manuscripts held by the city of Coventry.
+Among the manuscripts he had copied was that of the Shearmen and Taylors’ Pageant, then in Coventry, and in 1817 he had printed 12 copies “for the purpose of bringing it more immediately to the knowledge of his antiquarian friends.”
 He published it again in 1825, in his Dissertation on the Pageants or Dramatic Mysteries Anciently Performed at Coventry, by the Trading Companies of that City.
-Thomas Sharp found out about the survival of the Weavers’ Pageant later and published it through the Abbotsford Club, a Scottish antiquarian society, in 1836.

 In the years that followed, whoever took the throne set the tone, and when the monarch changed, so would the respective fortunes of Catholics and Protestants.
-Edward VI (ruled 1547–1553), Protestant son of Henry VIII and Jane Seymour, was succeeded by his half-sister and nominal Queen of England, Protestant Lady Jane Grey, for 9 days in 1553 in an unsuccessful bid to prevent the accession of Mary I (1553–1558), Catholic daughter of Henry VIII and Catherine of Aragon, who was succeeded by Elizabeth I (1558–1603), Protestant daughter of Henry VIII and Anne Boleyn.
+Edward VI (ruled 1547–1553), Protestant son of Henry VIII and Jane Seymour, reigned after Henry.
+Edward was succeeded by his half-sister and nominal Queen of England, Protestant Lady Jane Grey, for only 9 days in 1553.
+Lady Jane Grey’s attempted reign was an unsuccessful bid to prevent the accession of Mary I (1553–1558), Catholic daughter of Henry VIII and Catherine of Aragon, who was succeeded by Elizabeth I (1558–1603), Protestant daughter of Henry VIII and Anne Boleyn.

 These potentially dangerous religious changings of the tide put the mystery play tradition in jeopardy.
-After Henry’s death in 1547 and the succession of his 11 year old son, Edward VI, the new King, his Council, Protectorate, and the Archbishop of Canterbury, Thomas Cranmer, enthusiastically hastened Protestant reform.
-There followed a campaign to rid national life of any signs of Catholicism.
+The succession of Henry’s 11 year old son, Edward VI, in 1547, marked an enthusiastic hastening of Protestant reforms by the new King, his Council, Protectorate, and the Archbishop of Canterbury, Thomas Cranmer.
+This was a campaign to rid national life of any signs of Catholicism.
 The mystery plays were timed to coincide with the Feast of Corpus Christi, which celebrated belief in the Real Presence of Christ in the Eucharist.
 This could only be seen as a pungent reminder of the old faith, and the mystery plays were inextricably associated with it.
 When, in 1548, the Feast of Corpus Christi was abolished, the mystery plays lost their date in the calendar.
 They moved to Whitsun week.
 Offers to strip the plays of any Catholic vestiges helped to keep the tradition going, and stave off local authorities’ moves to suppress this localised and widespread tradition of popular religious drama.

 Under King Edward VI, the plays of the Death, Assumption, and Coronation of the Virgin were excluded, being expressly Marian.
 Under Queen Mary, who re-established Catholic rule, they were reinstated, only to be suppressed again under Queen Elizabeth in 1561.
 In 1570, Pope Pius V excommunicated Elizabeth from the Catholic Church, claiming that national ungodliness had grown and that “Elizabeth, the pretended queen of England and the servant of crime, has assisted in this.”
 He declared that the Church excommunicated Elizabeth “out of the fullness of our apostolic power”, describing Elizabeth as “a heretic and favourer of heretics”.
 Pius V stated that she was “deprived of her pretended title to the aforesaid crown and of all lordship, dignity and privilege whatsoever.”
 This was clear authority, from the Pope himself, for Catholics to dethrone the Queen.
 It was a crisis that had been approaching for some time, and it could only have a negative effect on the mystery plays, rooted in the old faith.
 The cycle was played for the last time in York during Whitsun week of 1569.
 The Pater Noster play (Jesus’ giving of the Lord’s Prayer) was performed in 1572, but the play books were called in for inspection by York Minster and never returned.

 This background makes the dating of the Coventry mystery play manuscripts highly significant.
 Henry VIII’s concluding Act of Supremacy was passed in November 1534.
-Robert Croo’s manuscript of the plays was dated 14 March 1534, only 8 months before.
-This was during Henry’s final crescendo of anger at Catholic Church authority, but he had made no attempt to suppress mystery play performances.
+Robert Croo’s manuscript of the Weavers’ Pageant was dated 14 March 1534, only 8 months before.
+This was during Henry’s final crescendo of anger at Catholic Church authority.
+Henry had made no attempt to suppress mystery play performances, but the writing was on the wall.
 The second Coventry manuscript, including Coventry Carol, is from 1591, 43 years after mystery plays had been threatened, then revived, then suppressed again in a climate of fear.
-Someone was eager to remember and document a long and well-loved tradition to prevent it fading from memory.
+In the 1591 manuscript, someone was eager to remember and document a long and well-loved tradition, to prevent it fading forever from memory.

 With the mystery play tradition gone, with so much of what was written down lost, and with the unintended destruction by fire of a manuscript that did survive, it is only by several strokes of luck and good timing that we have this song and the drama that carried it at all.